punkk12/Stock-Market-Sentiment-Analyzer-/README.md

-# Stock-Market-Sentiment-Analyzer-
-A web-based application that analyzes financial news sentiment and its effect on real-time stock price movements.
+# Stock Market Sentiment Analyzer

+This project analyzes the sentiment of financial news to help predict stock market trends.
+It uses NLP techniques and VADER sentiment scoring.

+## Features

+- News fetching and preprocessing
+- Sentiment analysis using VADER
+- Optional: Flask app for serving results